Wizard People, Dear Reader: The CDs

 This soundtrack is composed of two audio CDs, which were made available for free download in MP3 format.
 The CDs must be played simultaneously with a DVD of the first Harry Potter film, preferably the North American DVD, muted or at low volume.

 Two versions of the CD set have been released: the first in summer 2004 and the second in early-mid-2005.
 As of February 2007, only the second version is available on the Illegal Art website, while the original is available at Brad Neely's website, Creased Comics.
 The two versions are very similar: differences include "fixing" the weaker lines from the first version, and a more polished and thoroughly-rehearsed performance by Brad.

 The first version's CDs can be played completely continuously, and there is no need to alter the discs' timing or volume.
 In order to play the second version continuously, a delay of approximately three seconds must be inserted between the CDs, and the tracks' volume must be normalized, as the first disc is significantly quieter (approximately 7.7 decibels less) than the second.

-Since the CDs are designed to synchronize with the North American release of the film, played at 24 frames per second, the PAL video transfers of the film (used in most of the rest of the world) suffer from a technical incompatibility, meaning that they run at 25 frames per second, so the MP3 files must be sped up by 4.2% (or the movie slowed down) in order to retain synchronization.
-The Canadian release of the film also uses alternate takes to refer to the titular stone as the Philosopher's Stone (the original name) rather than the Americanized "Sorcerer's Stone", and as such, the audio may get slightly out of sync as the film progresses on the Canadian DVD.